ADL demands Fox News fire Tucker Carlson over anti-Semitic trope: ‘This has deadly significance’

 Fox News did not immediately respond to a request for comment on the segment.
 Last week, a spokeswoman from the group pointed the New York Times toward Carlson’s statements on the show that his argument was about voting rights.

 Carlson has often raised ire over his treatment of racism and white supremacy.
 In 2018, he lost advertisers after he said certain immigrants make “our own country poorer and dirtier and more divided.”
-In 2019 he claimed that white supremacy is a “hoax” and “a conspiracy theory used to divide the country and keep a hold on power.”
+In 2019 he claimed white supremacy is a “hoax” and “a conspiracy theory used to divide the country and keep a hold on power.”

 The latest incident happened Thursday, when Carlson spoke with Mark Steyn, who was filling in on “Fox News Primetime,” and argued that Democrats are using looser immigration policies to gain votes.